viam-devrel/viamcodelabs/site/viamguides/src/ai-camera-tracking/ai-camera-tracking.md

 ## Overview
 Duration: 1

-In this tutorial, we'll show you how build your own pan-tilt camera that can track any object using computer vision.
+In this tutorial, we'll show you how to build your own pan-tilt camera that can track any object using computer vision.
 If you've ever been curious how those smart webcams from Insta360 or gimbals from DJI work, you'll learn those fundamentals while building this project.

 ### What You’ll Build